-Aji Dulce vs Scotch Bonnet: Aroma or Fire?
+Aji Dulce vs Scotch Bonnet: Caribbean Aroma or Real Fire?

 Aji Dulce gives Caribbean C. chinense aroma with almost no burn, so it belongs in sofrito, beans, rice, and braises.
 Scotch Bonnet brings the related tropical aroma plus 100,000-350,000 SHU heat, so it belongs in jerk, pepper sauce, and dishes where the burn is intentional.